Forest Information

 Part of the "Greater Yellowstone Ecosystem," the Bridger National Forest shares much of the geology, flora and fauna with both the Grand Teton and Yellowstone National Parks.
 However, one thing found in the Parks that won't be found on the Forest are the crowds.
 Except for holidays campers have the Bridger to themselves.

-Green River Lake campground, out of Pinedale, WY and at the end of a long and very rough road, provides access to the Bridger Wilderness.
-A nicely designed campground for car, tent, and recreational vehicle (RV) camping above the pristine Green River Lake (most of this lake is located within the Wilderness), campers might be tempted never to explore further than the campground's boundaries.
-This would be a mistake.
+Located at the northern edge and providing access to this area of the Bridger Wilderness, is Green River Lake campground.
+A nicely designed campground above the pristine Green River Lake (most of this lake is located within the Wilderness), campers might be tempted never to leave the campground.
+This would be a huge mistake.
 The Green River is an anglers' heaven.
 Canoeists will have a difficult time deciding which to paddle first, the Green River or Green River Lake.
-Walkers will enjoy the Lakeside trail and hikers the Highline Trail where they can continue on, further into the Wilderness.
-And photographers will run out of film capturing the magnificent beauty for the area.
+Walkers will enjoy the Lakeside Trail and hikers the Highline Trail.
+The Upper Green River Lake is the reward at the end of both trails.
+Or, hikers and horseback riders can continue on further into the Wilderness.
+And, photographers will quickly run out of "film" capturing the magnificent beauty of the area.

 South of the Bridger National Forest, the Oregon Trail, established in the 1840s, passes This portion of the Trail crosses an alkaline desert with little water and feed for liverstock.
 In 1857, Frederick Lander was sent to find an easier and safer route for the emigrants.
 The resulting Lander Cut-off of the Oregon Trail was the first federally funded road project west of the Mississippi River and is located within the boundaries of the Forest.
 More than 13,000 emigrants traveled down Lander Cut-off in its first year of use.
 As covered wagon use dropped off, the Cut-off became a route for moving livestock west to east.
 Today, visitors to the Bridger National Forest can follow the historic route on their way to Big Sandy campground or as a daytrip from Sacajawea campground.
 There are some 77 grave sites documented along the Lander Cut-off.
 The Forest Service maintains these final resting places and requests all visitors enjoy and respect the heritage they represent.